zoeyj3/2216_documentation/docs/index.md

 This guide was created to help the following users:

-* First term CST students at BCIT who will be making various types of diagrams in different courses, especially COMP 1510 - Programming Methods, and COMP 1712 - Business Analysis and System Design.
+* First and second-term CST students at BCIT who will be making various types of diagrams in different courses, especially COMP 1510 - Programming Methods, COMP 1712 - Business Analysis and System Design, COMP 2522 - Object Oriented Programming, and COMP 2714 - Relational Database Systems.
-* People who need to create digital diagrams but new to Draw.io or similar diagramming tools .
+* People who need to create digital diagrams but are new to Draw.io or similar diagramming tools .

 ## Intended Outcomes